openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Unsigned Request

-The Verifier MAY send all the OID4VP request data as JSON elements in the `request` API parameter and reveices the result in the API's `result` parameter.
-In this case, the Wallet will use the Verifier origin as asserted by the Browser as the Verifers's Client Identifier.
+The Verifier MAY send all the OID4VP request data as JSON elements in the `request` API parameter and receives the result in the API's `result` parameter.
+In this case, the Wallet will use the Verifier origin as asserted by the Browser as the Verifer's Client Identifier.

 ### Signed Request